hpe-container-platform-community/learn-kubedirector/docs/kd-user/storage.md

 standard (default)   k8s.io/minikube-hostpath   Delete          Immediate           false                  11d
 ```

-Next check if that are any `PersistentVolume`s:
+Next check if that are any `PersistentVolumes`:

 ```
 $ kubectl get pv
 No resources found
 ```

-Finally, check for `PersistentVolumeClaim`s:
+Finally, check for `PersistentVolumeClaims`:

 ```
 $ kubectl get pvc
 No resources found in default namespace.
 ```

-### Deploy a cluster with Storage
+### Deploy a cluster with default storage

 We will deploy a ubuntu18.04 cluster with storage.